satsur/rust-projects/learning-projects/README.md

 - **Description**: Write a program which uses stars to make a triangle with the most number of stars on the top row and the least (1) on the bottom row.
 The largest number of stars is entered by the user
 - **Date Completed**: Wednesday, June 26th, 2024
 - **Note**: Found a cool str function called str::repeat(n: usize) which allows you to repeat a string n times (instead of running the String.push method a bunch of times in a for loop)

+### 4. Bottomup Triangle
+- **Difficulty**: Beginner
+- **Description**: Write a program which uses stars to make a triangle with the most number of stars on the bottom row and the least (1) on the top row.
+The largest number of stars is entered by the user
+- **Date Completed**: Wednesday, June 26th, 2024
+- **Note**: Basically the same as the topdown triangle program, except the loop is going the other way.